List of Indian horror films: 2000–present

 After the disappointing horror films in the 90s, it would be 10 years after Raat before another horror hit.
 This was 2002's Raaz directed by Vikram Bhatt.
 Raaz alongside Raat director, Ram Gopal Varma's 2003 hit Bhoot, reinvigorated horror films at the Indian box office.
 The two directors continued making horror with Bhatt finding equal financial success with titles such as 1920 (2008); Haunted 3D (2011) and Horror Story (2013).
-Whilst Varma similarly had further success with Phoonk (2008), however unlike Vikaram Bhatt, Varma's horror offerings were duds at the box office post 2009 (Agyaat and Bhoot Returns).
+Whilst Varma similarly had further success with Phoonk (2008), however unlike Vikram Bhatt, Varma's horror offerings were duds at the box office post 2009 (Agyaat and Bhoot Returns).

 Currently there are dozens of horror films produced every year in India, prominent recent examples include Ragini MMS and its sequel, the self-proclaimed horrex (horror and sex) Ragini MMS 2 (2014).
 Bipasha Basu has been dubbed by the Indian media as Bollywood's very own scream queen, having starred in 7 horror films from Raaz (2002) to Alone (2015).